parnic/node-screenlogic/README.md

 ### SLSetPumpFlow

 Passed as an argument to the emitted `setPumpFlow` event.
-The passed version is empty, however, since the response is just an acknowledgement of receipt of the set command.
 Sets flow setting for a pump/circuit combination.

 #### Properties